mostlyunoriginal/cendat/README.md

 -   **`patterns`** (`str` \| `list[str]`, optional): Regex pattern(s) to search for within the variable metadata.
 -   **`logic`** (`callable`): The logic to use when multiple patterns are provided.
 Can be `all` (default) or `any`.
 -   **`match_in`** (`str`): The field to match patterns against.
 Can be `'label'` (default), `'name'` or `'concept'`.
--   `groups`(`str` \| `list[str]`, optional): Variable groups within which the listing will be limited.
+-   **`groups`** (`str` \| `list[str]`, optional): Variable groups within which the listing will be limited.
 Groups provided here override whatever groups may be set, and set groups will be used if this is `None`.

 ### `set_variables(self, names=None)`

 Sets the active variables for the session.
+If exactly one group is set for each product vintage and all group variables are wanted, `set_variables` may be skipped.
+Doing so allows for more than the standard API max of 50 variables.

 -   **`names`** (`str` \| `list[str]`, optional): The name or list of names of the variables to set.
 If `None`, sets all variables from the last `list_variables()` call.